 I invite you to start thinking of this area of your life as a Life Game.
 Then generate a few fun and empowering ways to improve how you’ll show up and play.

 Let me know how this goes for you in the comments section below.
-And if you’d like to learn how to create Life Game Playing Cards the way I create them, contact me and I’ll notify you when the Level 1 Playshops are ready.
+And if you’d like to learn how to create Life Game Playing Cards the way I create them, sign up for the Brilliance Game Newsletter, and I’ll notify you when the Gamify Your Life Playshop is ready.